 - Bus fleet sizes have decreased by 10%

 - There are fewer staff employed in the bus sector.

 This is a snapshot of a much longer trend downwards for bus passengership in Scotland.

 There are a few reasons for the decline in the standard of our bus services and the breadth of the network.
 The prioritisation of cars leads to road congestion, and lengthy or unpredictable bus journey times.
 High prices.
 Services which stop or change without any notice.
 Buses which don’t provide a good passenger experience.

 As a result, people are being cut off from being able to access basic services, or being forced into car ownership.
 This means more emissions, more pollution, and more traffic accidents.
 An affordable, accessible, reliable bus network is essential for tackling climate change and reducing inequality.

-Lothian Buses in Edinburgh, as a publicly owned operator, is one of the only bus operators to be bucking this trend.
+Lothian Buses in Edinburgh, as a publicly owned operator, is one of the only bus operators to be bucking the downward trend.

 We want councils and communities to have greater control over how, when, and where bus services operate.
 This means greater regulation of buses.

 At present, bus operators can run services wherever they choose to, and the results are not always very well coordinated.
 On busy routes, there might be several companies competing for passengers.
 On quieter routes, services are being cancelled.
-We want councils to be able to design and coordinate bus services so that the result are cohesive networks operating in the public interest.
+We want councils to start up public bus companies, which put the needs of passengers and communities first.

 Why we need Better Buses